 LINE sees its biggest market in Japan, but also expands to other countries such as Indonesia, Thailand, and Korea.
 It is an all-around social media platform with more integrated features compared to its competitors that include news, timeline (newsfeed), manga (comics), and wallet (online banking), which provide users an all-around source for daily information and entertainment.
 It is also mobile native from the onset of its development.
 However, digital marketers must note that the app does not provide any specific user information or third-party data.
 To analyze user behavior and create more targeted advertising strategies, extrapolated data must be utilized.

 Similar to LINE, KakaoTalk is a lifestyle brand in South Korea known for its games, a key component in Korean messaging, sticker characters, and various added services.
-According to Statista, its user-base is expected to grow by 34.1 million by the year 2021.
+According to Statista, its user-base reached 52 million as of June 2020.
 Also, like WeChat and LINE, users can interact with brands on KakaoTalk using Plus Friend.

 The Power of Influencers and Key Opinion Leaders